Nydrazid Disease Interactions

 INH (applies to Nydrazid) hepatotoxicity

-Major Potential Hazard, High plausibility.
+Major Potential Hazard, Moderate plausibility.
 Applicable conditions: Liver Disease, Alcoholism

-The use of isoniazid is contraindicated in patients with acute liver disease or a history of hepatic injury due to isoniazid.
+The use of isoniazid is contraindicated in patients with a history of hepatic injury due to this drug and acute liver disease of any etiology.
 Caution is advised when using the drug in patients with chronic liver disease or a history of alcoholism.
-Isoniazid has been associated with severe and sometimes fatal hepatitis, which may occur even after many months of therapy.
-In a US Public Health Service Surveillance Study of nearly 14,000 isoniazid patients, the incidence of hepatitis was 1.25%, of which 4.6% was fatal.
-However, more recent studies have reported considerably lower rates when CDC guidelines for selection and monitoring of patients were followed.
+This drug has been associated with severe and sometimes fatal hepatitis, which may occur even after many months of therapy.
+In a US Public Health Service Surveillance Study of 13,838 persons taking isoniazid, there were 8 deaths among 174 cases of hepatitis.
 Epidemiologic studies indicate an increased incidence with increasing age, alcohol use, and female gender.
 As a precautionary measure, routine monitoring of serum transaminases (SGOT, SGPT) and bilirubin may be considered, although a transient and harmless increase in serum transaminase reportedly occurs in 10% to 20% of patients, usually in the first 3 months of therapy.
 Patients should be advised to promptly discontinue isoniazid therapy and seek medical attention if they experience signs or symptoms suggestive of liver damage such as fever, rash, anorexia, nausea, vomiting, fatigue, right upper quadrant pain, dark urine, and jaundice.
 Reinstitution of the drug should occur only after symptoms and laboratory abnormalities resolve, with low and gradually increasing dosages.

 INH (applies to Nydrazid) peripheral neuropathy

-Major Potential Hazard, High plausibility.
+Major Potential Hazard, Moderate plausibility.
 Applicable conditions: Malnourished, Diabetes Mellitus, Alcoholism

 Isoniazid commonly causes dose-related peripheral neuropathy, which results from the depletion of pyridoxine in the presence of the drug.
-The neuropathy is usually preceded by paresthesias of the feet and hands.
-Therapy with isoniazid should be administered cautiously in patients with preexisting peripheral neuropathy or risk factors for developing the condition, such as malnutrition, diabetes and alcoholism.
+The neuropathy is usually preceded by paraesthesia's of the feet and hands.
+Therapy with isoniazid should be administered cautiously in patients with pre-existing peripheral neuropathy or risk factors for developing the condition, such as malnutrition, diabetes and alcoholism.
+Careful monitoring is recommended on these patients.
 Pyridoxine (vitamin B6) at a dosage of 10 to 50 mg/day may prevent or attenuate isoniazid-related peripheral neuropathy and is recommended for these patients.

 INH (applies to Nydrazid) hemodialysis